Existential risk from artificial intelligence: Endorsement

 The thesis that AI poses an existential risk, and that this risk needs much more attention than it currently gets, has been endorsed by many computer scientists and public figures, including Alan Turing, the most-cited computer scientist Geoffrey Hinton, Elon Musk, OpenAI CEO Sam Altman, Bill Gates, and Stephen Hawking.
 Endorsers of the thesis sometimes express bafflement at skeptics: Gates says he does not "understand why some people are not concerned", and Hawking criticized widespread indifference in his 2014 editorial:

 So, facing possible futures of incalculable benefits and risks, the experts are surely doing everything possible to ensure the best outcome, right?
 Wrong.
 If a superior alien civilisation sent us a message saying, 'We'll arrive in a few decades,' would we just reply, 'OK, call us when you get here—we'll leave the lights on?'
 Probably not—but this is more or less what is happening with AI.

 Concern over risk from artificial intelligence has led to some high-profile donations and investments.
-In 2015, Peter Thiel, Amazon Web Services, and Musk and others jointly committed $1 billion to OpenAI, consisting of a for-profit corporation and the nonprofit parent company, which says it aims to champion responsible AI development.
-Facebook co-founder Dustin Moskovitz has funded and seeded multiple labs working on AI Alignment, notably $5.5 million in 2016 to launch the Centre for Human-Compatible AI led by Professor Stuart Russell.
-In January 2015, Elon Musk donated $10 million to the Future of Life Institute to fund research on understanding AI decision making.
+In 2015, Peter Thiel, Amazon Web Services, Musk, and others jointly committed $1 billion to OpenAI, consisting of a for-profit corporation and the nonprofit parent company, which says it aims to champion responsible AI development.
+Facebook co-founder Dustin Moskovitz has funded and seeded multiple labs working on AI alignment, notably $5.5 million in 2016 to launch the Centre for Human-Compatible AI led by Professor Stuart Russell.
+In January 2015, Elon Musk donated $10 million to the Future of Life Institute to fund research on understanding AI decision-making.
 The institute's goal is to "grow wisdom with which we manage" the growing power of technology.
 Musk also funds companies developing artificial intelligence such as DeepMind and Vicarious to "just keep an eye on what's going on with artificial intelligence, saying "I think there is potentially a dangerous outcome there."

 In early statements on the topic, Geoffrey Hinton, a major pioneer of deep learning, noted that "there is not a good track record of less intelligent things controlling things of greater intelligence", but said he continued his research because "the prospect of discovery is too sweet".
 In 2023 Hinton quit his job at Google in order to speak out about existential risk from AI.
 He explained that his increased concern was driven by concerns that superhuman AI might be closer than he previously believed, saying: "I thought it was way off.
 I thought it was 30 to 50 years or even longer away.
 Obviously, I no longer think that."
 He also remarked, "Look at how it was five years ago and how it is now.
 Take the difference and propagate it forwards.
 That's scary."

 In his 2020 book The Precipice: Existential Risk and the Future of Humanity, Toby Ord, a Senior Research Fellow at Oxford University's Future of Humanity Institute, estimates the total existential risk from unaligned AI over the next 100 years at about one in ten.